functionland/react-native-fula/README.md

 =
 await fula.checkFailedActions(
-    retry: boolean //if true, it tries to sync device with server, if not, it only checks );
+    retry: boolean //if true, it tries to sync device with server, if not, it only checks
+    timeout: number? //default to 20.
+Maximum time in seconds that checkConnection waits before throwing an error );
 ```